Frequently Asked Questions

 - copy of your high school diploma or GED certificate.
 Note that regardless of any college degrees you may of obtained, you still need to provide proof of high school graduation.
 We will accept either high school transcripts or a copy of your diploma.

-- copy of a valid (current) EMT card (front only)
+- copy of a valid (current) California EMT card (front only)

-- copy of a valid (current) CPR cert. (front only)
+- copy of a valid (current) American Heart Association CPR certification

 - official transcripts from any colleges you have attended